-Monitoring of Planning Obligations will be undertaken by the Council's Principal Planning Obligations Officer to ensure that all obligations are complied with, both by the Developer and by the Council.
+- 2.0.39 Monitoring of Planning Obligations will be undertaken by the Council's Principal Planning Obligations Officer to ensure that all obligations are complied with, both by the Developer and by the Council.
 The Council will track compliance with each provision contained within each Legal Agreement as developments proceed.
-This ensures that all developers are paying obligations and delivering on-site obligations in accordance with the Legal Agreement; similarly monitoring is undertaken to ensure that Council services are spending the financial obligations an accordance with the terms of the Agreement.

-An annual Planning Obligations Report is presented to both Development Control Committee and Regeneration, Culture and Adult Education Select Committee following the end of a financial year.
-This Report sets out detail on a range of information on planning obligations relating to the preceding financial year, including as a minimum:

-- Legal Agreements signed;
+This ensures that all developers are paying obligations and delivering on-site obligations in accordance with the Legal Agreement; similarly monitoring is undertaken to ensure that Council services are spending the financial obligations an accordance with the terms of the Agreement. - 2.0.40 An annual Planning Obligations Report is presented to both Development Control Committee and Regeneration, Culture and Adult Education Scrutiny Committee following the end of a financial year.
+This Report sets out detail on a range of information on planning obligations relating to the preceding financial year, including as a minimum: - Legal Agreements signed;

-- Financial Planning Obligations approved;

-- Financial Planning Obligations received;

-- Financial Planning Obligations spent;

-- Affordable Housing approved and delivered; and

-- Economic and Community Development Statements approved.

-A summary of the financial Planning Obligations information for each financial year is also incorporated into the Council's Annual Monitoring Reports, which are available to view on the Council's website at:

-http://www.dudley.gov.uk/environment--planning/planning/planning-policy/localdevelopment-framework/annual-monitoring-report

-It is also important that information on the implementation of planning obligations is readily available to the Council, the applicant and members of the public on request.
+- Financial Planning Obligations approved; - Financial Planning Obligations received; - Financial Planning Obligations spent; - Affordable Housing approved and delivered; and - Economic and Community Development Statements approved. - 2.0.41 A summary of the financial Planning Obligations information for each financial year is also incorporated into the Council's Annual Monitoring Reports. - 2.0.42 It is also important that information on the implementation of planning obligations is readily available to the Council, the applicant and members of the public on request.